 Old Empires/New Empires – the power of Trade Blocks like the EU

 The European Union (EU) have been negotiating with 76 African, Caribbean and Pacific countries to bring in Economic Partnership Agreements (EPAs) – bilateral trade agreements seeking to replace longstanding preferential trade agreements between these countries for products such as sugar and bananas.
 “Interim EPAs” cover the liberalisation of goods (agricultural or manufactured products).
 “Full EPAs” include goods, services, and investment (anything from banking, water services and construction).
 Under EPAs, in return for wider market access, the EU is demanding these countries open up a range of their industries to international businesses (83% of their markets to European imports), which could prevent the development of domestic businesses.
 The European Union (EU) has recently signed new agreements with 6 countries within the Southern Africa Development Community (SADC) in regard to the liberalisation of goods (agricultural or manufactured products), services and investment (anything from banking, water services and construction).
-Under the new revised EPAs with these 6 countries (Botswana, Lesotho, Mozambique, Namibia, South Africa and Swaziland), in return for wider market access, the EU has committed these countries open up a range of their industries to international businesses, with exemptions for these 6 SADC countries for sensitive products from liberalisation so as to take account of their level of development.
+Under the new revised EPAs with these 6 countries (Botswana, Lesotho, Mozambique, Namibia, South Africa and Swaziland), in return for wider market access, the EU has committed these countries to open up a range of their industries to international businesses, with exemptions for these 6 SADC countries from liberalisation for sensitive products so as to take account of their level of development.
 Kenya is among the countries that refused to sign.
 In response, the EU imposed import tariffs on multiple Kenyan products effective from 1 October 2014.
 For more info, read: https://furtherafrica.com/2016/11/10/why-african-states-are-refusing-to-sign-on-to-eu-trade-deals/

 1).
 Robert Griffiths, General Secretary of the Communist-Party-of-Britain: “GLOBALISATION: A NEW EMERGING PHASE OF IMPERIALISM”, 2003